AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 When integrity protection is applied to a stream, care MUST be taken that the stream being transported may be scalable; hence a receiver may be able to access only part of the entire stream.

-End-to-end security with either authentication, integrity, or confidentiality protection will prevent a MANE from performing media- aware operations other than discarding complete packets.
+End-to-end security with either authentication, integrity, or confidentiality protection will prevent a MANE from performing media-aware operations other than discarding complete packets.
 The use of the Dependency Descriptor RTP extension described in Appendix A allows discarding of packets in a media-aware way even when confidentiality protection is used.
 Repacketization by a MANE requires access to the media payload.

 ## 11. References